essc/clp_foss4g_workshop/source/qgis_raster_resample.rst

 7. Finally, click the :guilabel:`OK` to
 begin the process.

+8. Perform contrast enhancement similar to the previous section.

 .. image:: images/slope.png
    :align: center
    :width: 300 pt

-8. Perform contrast enhancement similar to the previous section.

-9. Save you QGIS
+9. Save your QGIS
 project.

 .. note::